Last Updated on by Catherine Tobsing

 Up and Coming Classics

 According to Cristiano, The 50s are hot.
-Atomic age stuff and cages produced when parakeets (budgies) came into popular culture and still available at garage sales.
+Atomic age stuff and cages produced when parakeets (budgies) came into popular culture and may be still available at garage sales.
 You’ll notice that cages became a little plainer after WWII.

 They’re out there, and many are still usable and reasonably priced.
 Grandma’s attic has some good selections too!
 Check the bottom tray on any cage you may be considering; bird droppings may have burned holes through the metal.